 The absence of the ability to expect where the danger can come from makes most of the advice much less effective.
 When you know where the enemy will try to break through, you can presume how it will do this and how to defend.
 Meanwhile, counteracting the 0-days with well-known methods is more like fighting windmills.
 There is not much you can do precisely against these kinds of threats.
 Therefore, we’ll list only the most effective ways of zero-day malware counteraction.

 - Apply the use of advanced EDR with zero-trust policy.
-A lot of EDR solutions offer the flexible model, where you set up which applications to trust.
-However, there is no other way besides the paranoid one in the zero-day breaches protection.
+Many EDR solutions offer a flexible model, where you set up which applications to trust.
+However, there is no other way besides the paranoid one in the zero-day breach protection.
 If you want to be sure that neither well-known programs nor strange stuff from GitHub will become a part of the attack, it is better to control each one with maximum diligence.
 Almost 74% of 0-day-related cyberattacks successfully circumvented the “regular” antiviruses.

 - Update your software as often as possible.
-Zero-day breaches become regular breaches after being uncovered, but never lose their effectiveness.
+Zero-day breaches become regular after being uncovered but never lose effectiveness.
 As actual stats say, in Q1 2021 almost 25% of companies were still vulnerable to WannaCry virus - a malware that became worldwide-known as it struck in 2017.
-Companies are delaying the software updates for different reasons - hardware incompatibility, complaints on the interface of new versions, and the overall performance of the app.
-However, it is better to put up with those problems, or to find other software than to keep using outdated stuff that may easily be exploited.
+Companies are delaying the software updates for different reasons - hardware incompatibility, complaints about the interface of new versions, and the app's overall performance.
+However, it is better to put up with those problems or to find other software than to keep using outdated stuff that may easily be exploited.